bhavyaharidas/SpreadSheet/README.md

 ### Steps to Replicate -

-1. Clone repository - git clone https://github.com/neu-mis-info6150-spring-2020/assignment-6-bhavyaharidas
+1. Clone repository - git clone https://github.com/bhavyaharidas/SpreadSheet.git
-2. Open folder assignment-6-bhavyaharidas
+2. Open folder SpreadSheet
 3. Double click on index.html to open the web page on a browser

 ### Steps to make use of the functionalities.